 Electricity is the lifeblood of the home that most of us take for granted.
-Electrical work is highly specialized and homeowners rely on electricians often.
-Thus, it is important to know what to look for in an electrical estimate and to understand how they are constructed.
+That’s why decoding electrical estimates is important as electrical work is highly specialized and homeowners rely on electricians often.
+Thus, it is important to know what to look for especially when decoding electrical estimates and to understand how they are constructed.

 At Wire Craft, we pride ourselves on Straight Forward Pricing.
 You can approve the cost before we start any project.